MikeMaximus/gbm/GBM/readme.txt

 - Improved the pending backup notification feature.
 	- Clicking notification now opens the Game Manager to the "Backup Management" tab with the first game selected.
 	- The notification will no longer keep reappearing during a session when all pending backups are not restored.
+- Improved method of saving bandwidth when checking for game list updates.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html